Google

 If you have an opportunity, go outside and pretend to be animal track detectives!
 Can you find any tracks?
 Can you determine who they belong to?

 The bunny wakes up under an elm tree – look up what an elm tree looks like and learn a few of its characteristics.
-Go to this site and look at a picture of an elm tree.
+Do a search for an elm tree, and look at a picture of it.
 Maybe you can draw an elm tree in your nature journal!

 There are also several plants named in this book.
 Maybe you can make a list of each plant named and try to find a picture of each for your nature journal.